-An official review for Title IV/SAP purposes occurs at the end of a payment period.
-Students who fail to meet the minimum satisfactory academic progress standards for the first time shall be placed on Financial Aid Warning and Academic Warning.
-During the Financial Aid Warning period, which covers the subsequent payment period, students will continue to receive Financial Aid for the entire payment period.
+An official review of the satisfactory academic progress occurs at the end of a payment period.
+Students who fail to meet the minimum satisfactory academic progress standards for the first time shall be placed on Financial Aid Warning, as defined by the U.S. Department of Education.
+During the Financial Aid Warning period, students will continue to receive Financial Aid for the entire payment period.
 Standard College will automatically use the Financial Aid Warning status without requiring any action taken by the student.
+Financial Aid Warning may only be provided to a student who was making SAP in the prior payment period for which they were enrolled or who was in the first payment period of the program.

-A Student who fails to make satisfactory progress after the warning period will lose their aid eligibility.
+A student who fails to make satisfactory progress after the warning period will lose his/her aid eligibility.
 If the student becomes ineligible for Title IV aid, the student shall be responsible to make tuition payments out of pocket to the school.